rb81/convollama/README.md

 python convollama.py -c path/to/your/config.yaml
 ```

+You will be prompted with two options:

+1. Enter comma-separated keywords and have Moderator generate an appropriate discussion topic,
+2. Enter a discussion topic yourself (which is great for setting up brainstorming sessions).

-Follow the prompts to enter keywords for the conversation topic.
-The AI will generate a topic, create profiles for participants (if enabled), and start the conversation.
+The Moderator will then create profiles for participants (if enabled), and start the conversation.

 To end the conversation, press Ctrl+C. The program will save the conversation and exit gracefully.